For a number of years we have been, and still are,

 The Dean’s Council also recommends the Benedictine Daily Prayer – A Shorter Breviary (Columba Press) for occasional usage.

-The Dean’s Council of the Anglican Order of Cistercians authorize both the three-volume Divine Office, the Book of Common Prayer and the Common Worship Daily Prayer for use at the Opus Dei, but are also of the opinion that, because the latter publication does not include the lectionary readings appointed, nor the Patristic Readings, that the Roman Catholic Divine Office is to be recommended, and it is this Divine Office that is used by the community.
+The Deans' Council of the Anglican Order of Cistercians authorize both the three-volume Divine Office, the Book of Common Prayer and the Common Worship Daily Prayer for use at the Opus Dei, but are also of the opinion that, because the latter publication does not include the lectionary readings appointed, nor the Patristic Readings, that the Roman Catholic Divine Office is to be recommended, and it is this Divine Office that is used by the community.
+When we are at Mount Saint Bernard Abbey, we join the monks in their scheme of Daily Offices.